elibarzilay/tester/README.md

     one editable file --- for example, you can have a separate file for each question.

   - `mode`: determines the mode of files.
-Can be `text` or `scheme` for text and files (scheme mode makes a buffer similar to DrRacket's definitions window).
+Can be `text` or `racket` for text and files (racket mode makes a buffer similar to DrRacket's definitions window).

     It can also be `interaction` for the messages file: this is a